Queen o' Spades

-Queen O' Spades is the third EP by the Burden Brothers.
-It was released in 2002 on Last Beat Records.
+Queen O' Spades is an EP by the Burden Brothers.
+Their third release, the album was released in 2002 by Last Beat Records.
 The disc was sold in a package along with a t-shirt, shotglass, and stickers on the band's website.
 This EP features former Guns N' Roses members Izzy Stradlin and Duff McKagan and Pearl Jam drummer Matt Cameron.